Roivant Sciences (NASDAQ:ROIV) Trading 18.1% Higher

-A number of analysts have recently weighed in on the stock.
-Cantor Fitzgerald assumed coverage on shares of Roivant Sciences in a report on Friday, April 29th.
-They set an “overweight” rating and a $15.00 price target for the company.
+Several equities analysts recently commented on the stock.
 Zacks Investment Research downgraded shares of Roivant Sciences from a “hold” rating to a “sell” rating in a research note on Friday, February 18th.
-One equities research analyst has rated the stock with a sell rating and eight have given a buy rating to the company.
-According to data from MarketBeat.com, the company presently has an average rating of “Buy” and an average price target of $13.00.
+Cantor Fitzgerald assumed coverage on shares of Roivant Sciences in a research note on Friday, April 29th.
+They issued an “overweight” rating and a $15.00 price objective for the company.
+One equities research analyst has rated the stock with a sell rating and eight have assigned a buy rating to the stock.
+According to data from MarketBeat.com, the stock currently has an average rating of “Buy” and an average price target of $13.00.

-In other news, CAO Rakhi Kumar sold 7,281 shares of the stock in a transaction on Friday, March 25th.
+In related news, CAO Rakhi Kumar sold 7,281 shares of the stock in a transaction on Friday, March 25th.
 The shares were sold at an average price of $5.06, for a total transaction of $36,841.86.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
 Also, CEO Matthew Gline sold 92,324 shares of the stock in a transaction on Monday, March 7th.
 The stock was sold at an average price of $5.52, for a total transaction of $509,628.48.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 372,113 shares of company stock valued at $1,902,993.
+Over the last quarter, insiders have sold 372,113 shares of company stock valued at $1,902,993.

 Roivant Sciences Company Profile (NASDAQ:ROIV)